Remembering the history of South Dakota and its governors.

 The aside about Wollman is not quite correct, insofar as it implies that Wollman was Kneip’s running mate in 1970.

-In fact, when Kneip was first elected in 1970, South Dakota still elected the Governor and Lt.
-Governor separately.
+In fact, when Kneip was first elected in 1970, South Dakota still elected the governor and lieutenant governor separately.
 Kneip was the Democratic nominee for governor, defeating incumbent Republican Gov. Frank Farrar.
 The Democratic nominee for lieutenant governor was Bill Dougherty of Sioux Falls, who defeated the Republican nominee, Dr. Bob Bartron of Watertown.

 At that time, South Dakota still had two-year terms, and in 1972 Kneip and Dougherty were both reelected, again on separate tickets.
 That same year, voters approved a new executive article to the constitution, which changed the term for the governor and other state constitutional officers to 4 years, beginning in 1974.
 The amendment also provided for the governor and LG to be elected on a ticket.